Small Business Multiplier and valuing a business

 The net profit of a business is calculated by subtracting all of the business’s expenses from its revenues.

-The specific multiplier used in profit multiplier valuation is typically based on industry averages and can vary depending on factors such as the size, profitability, and growth rate of the business.
+The specific multiplier used in profit multiplier valuation is typically based on industry averages and can vary depending on factors such as the business’s size, profitability, and growth rate.

 The purpose of profit multiplier valuation is to arrive at a value for a business based on the profit it generates.